 NOTE: "Initial offer" refers to the offer when the media plane control channel is initially negotiated.
 It might, or might not, be the initial offer within the session.

-[TS 24.581, clause 14.2.2]

-The MCVideo client shall include the "mc_queueing" fmtp attribute in SDP offers when queueing of Transmission request is supported.

-The controlling MCVideo function shall include the "mc_queueing" fmtp attribute in SDP offers when queueing of Transmission request is supported.

-The non-controlling MCVideo function shall include the "mc_queueing" fmtp attribute in SDP offers if the controlling MCVideo included the "mc_queueing" fmtp attribute in the SDP offer.

-[TS 24.581, clause 14.2.3]

-The MCVideo client shall include the "mc_priority" fmtp attribute when a transmission priority different than the default priority is required.
-The MCVideo client should base transmission priority on the configured value in 3GPP TS 24.484 [13].

-When inviting an MCVideo client or an MCVideo group to a pre-arranged group call, the controlling MCVideo function and the non-controlling MCVideo function shall include in the "mc_priority" fmtp attribute with the value of the <user-priority> element in the <entry> element specified in 3GPP TS 24.481 [12].

 [TS 24.581, clause 14.2.4]

 The MCVideo client shall include the "mc_granted" fmtp attribute in the SDP offer of an initial SIP INVITE request when it is acceptable for the MCVideo client to receive a granted indication in the SIP 200 (OK) response to an initial INVITE request.